Skip to content

 Why does InCallUI show up in my battery usage screen?

 It appears in the per-app breakdown because it runs for the full duration of every call, so multi-hour call days surface it next to the screen and the modem.
 The actual drain is small.
-In our 30-minute test call on a Galaxy S24, InCallUI accounted for less than 1% of total battery use, well below the screen and the cellular modem in the same period.
+Across a typical call, InCallUI accounts for only a small fraction of total battery use, well below the screen and the cellular modem in the same period.

 What happens if I force stop InCallUI?